danyul/ionical/README.md

     [event_classifications.by_start_time.example_time_category]

         Morning     =   [
-                            [5, 12],   # Any event starting between 5a and 12p is categorized as "Morning"
+                            [5, 12],   # Any event starting between 5a and 12p
-                        ]
+                        ]              # is categorized as "Morning"
         Afternoon   =   [
-                            [12, 16],  # Any event starting between 12p and 4p is categorized as "Afternoon"
+                            [12, 16],  # Any event starting between 12p and 4p
-                        ]
+                        ]              # is categorized as "Afternoon"
         Evening     =   [
-                            [16, 20],  # Any event starting between 4p and 8p is categorized as "Evening"
+                            [16, 20],  # Any event starting between 4p and 8p
-                        ]
+                        ]              # is categorized as "Evening"
         Night       =   [
-                            [20, 24],  # Any event starting between 8p and midnight,
+                            [20, 24],  # Any event starting between 8p and midnight, or
-                            [0, 4],    # or between midnight and 5am is categorized as "Night"
+                            [0, 4],    # between midnight and 5am is categorized as "Night"
-                        ]
+                        ]              #
-        All-Day     = "missing"        # If there is no start time, categorize event as "All-Day" Other       = "default"        # All other events (in this case, only events starting between 4 and 5 am
+        All-Day     = "missing"        # If there is no start time, categorize event as "All-Day" Other       = "default"        # All other events (in this case, only events starting
-                                       # will be labeled "Unspecified"
+                                       # between 4 and 5 am will be categorized as "Unspecified"

 [csv]